raffaeldutra/raffaeldutra.github.io/content/cv/mini.en.md

 Has 14 years of IT experience acting as SysAdmin Linux.

-Currently lives at Porto Alegre/RS and studies Security Information at UNISINOS.
+Currently lives at Porto Alegre/RS.